thortle/Twibot-20/Twibot-22/README.md

 - The model correctly identifies many tweets with personal experiences as human tweets, but sometimes misclassifies tweets with stock symbols ($TSLA) as human tweets.

 ### 7.2.
 Limitations
-- **Data Scope:** The model is trained on a small, balanced subset of tweets, which may not capture the full diversity of bot and human behavior.
+- **Data scope :** the model is trained on a small, balanced subset of tweets, which may not capture the full diversity of bot and human behavior.
-- **Feature Limitation:** The model relies solely on tweet text, without considering user metadata, behavioral patterns, or network information.
+- **Feature limitation :** the model relies solely on tweet text, without considering user metadata, behavioral patterns, or network information.
-- **Domain Specificity:** The model may be biased toward the specific types of bots and humans represented in the Twibot-22 dataset.
+- **Domain specificity :** the model may be biased toward the specific types of bots and humans represented in the Twibot-22 dataset.

 ### 7.3.
 Conclusion
 - We successfully trained a DistilBERT model for Twitter bot detection using a balanced subset of the Twibot-22 dataset.